nasser/arduino.tmbundle/README.md

 Todo
 ====
-* Useful error messages (relative to the .pde file, not the generated .cpp file)
+* Useful error messages (relative to the .ino file, not the generated .cpp file)

 Bleeding Edge
 =============